Homework 2 - Responsive Web Page

 This homework is worth 50 points, based on the following rubric:

-• 5 points - Metadata and Open Graph Metadata (on index.html)
+• 5 points - Metadata and Open Graph Metadata (on index.html, completed in our Activity)

 • 10 points - CSS styles